 [Dr. White] does a fantastic job…I wish I had written the book.
 But more than that, I wish every medical school required it to be read before you could receive your first student loan.

-AND, as of December 2018—and thanks to our sponsor—you can also get them totally free by dropping your email right here.
+AND, as of December 2018, you can also get them totally free by dropping your email right here.

 You’ll receive an email with download options including mobi (Kindle), epub (iBooks and every other e-reader), and (printable) PDF.
 If you don’t want to hear from me again, just immediately hit that friendly unsubscribe link I’ve conveniently included in the first sentence of the email.
 Poof.
 It’s like you don’t even know me.